Chicago Construction Injury Attorneys

 Illinois Construction Accident Lawyers

-At Horwitz, Horwitz & Associates, Ltd. we have obtained the largest jury verdict in Illinois history for a construction accident.
+At Horwitz, Horwitz & Associates, Ltd. we have obtained what was the largest jury verdict in Illinois history for an individual in a construction accident.
 This record demonstrates our commitment to construction accident litigation.
 We have secured countless construction injury verdicts.

 Two of our lead trial attorneys, Jay Luchsinger and Michael Carter have extensive backgrounds in construction.
 Jay is a third generation ironworker out of Local 1 and Michael is from the Local 157 Pipe Fitters.
 It is difficult for any witness or expert to speak over the head of these Chicago injury attorneys because they worked in the field for years and know it like we know how to drive a car.

-After securing the largest verdict in Illinois history for a construction accident, the American Association of Justice branded Clifford Horwitz, Jay Luchsinger, and Michael Carter as, “masters in the profession.”
+After securing what was the largest verdict in Illinois history for an individual in a construction accident, the American Association of Justice branded Clifford Horwitz, Jay Luchsinger, and Michael Carter as, “masters in the profession.”
 The complaint, judgment, transcripts of the opening statement and closing argument will be published in their annual, Top Verdict Litigation publication, providing insights into trial strategies and techniques, successful methods to prove damages, and the opportunity to learn from this team of experts in their field.